Yuddham Sharanam: Plot

 Arjun is a dreamer who is experimenting with his own brand of drone.
 His parents Murali Krishna and Seetha Lakshmi are Good Samaritans, tending to the ill and resurrecting lives.
 His mother is a doctor, and his father is a pillar of strength in his life.
 Arjun lives with his parents and sisters.
 He falls in love with a medical intern named Anjali.

 Somewhere, a politician who has just committed a Rs.
 3000 crore scam wants to divert the attention of the people by engineering serials blasts.
 Nayak, a gangster with a mafia-type network, is fielded by the politician's men to mastermind the blasts.
 On the day of the blasts, Arjun's parents go missing.
 Arjun searches for them, and realizes that there was more than what meets the eye in their lives.
 Meanwhile, Jaidev "JD" Shastri is determined to solve the blasts case.

 Arjun finds his parents' bodies in a river.
 The police closes it as a car accident, but in the postmortem report, it is revealed that there is industrial water in their stomachs.
 Arjun complains about it to the police, and Nayak learns this.
 He sends his goons to kill Arjun and his family.
 Arjun protects his family from the goons and sends them to a faraway place.
 He learns that Nayak killed his parents as they were the prime witnesses to the bomb blasts.
 Arjun starts to fight back.
-A cat-and-mouse game ensures, and Arjun kills kills Nayak and his gang, too.
+A cat-and-mouse game ensures, and Arjun kills Nayak and his gang, too.
 The film ends with him starting a peaceful life with his lady love and family.